Identifying and removing deprecated APIs

 Why Deprecation Occurs and Why it Matters

-- Framework Evolution: ASP.NET Core introduces DI, middleware, and other paradigms.
+- Framework evolution: ASP.NET Core introduces dependency injection, middleware, and other paradigms that replace older patterns.

-- Improved Design and Performance: New APIs are cleaner, faster, and more secure.
+- Improved design and performance: New APIs are cleaner, faster, and more secure than their predecessors.

-- Standardization: Aligns with .NET standards and community best practices.
+- Standardization: Aligns the platform with .NET standards and community best practices.

-- Security Enhancements: Replace older APIs with more secure alternatives.
+- Security enhancements: Replace older APIs with more secure alternatives that address known vulnerabilities.

-- Runtime Errors: Deprecated code may fail at runtime.
+- Runtime errors: Deprecated code may fail silently or throw at runtime in ways that are hard to trace.

-- Performance Degradation: Older patterns not optimized for ASP.NET Core.
+- Performance degradation: Older patterns are not optimized for ASP.NET Core's execution model.

-- Increased Technical Debt: Harder to maintain and upgrade solutions.
+- Increased technical debt: Harder to maintain, test, and upgrade solutions over time.

 Common Deprecated APIs and Patterns (CMS 11 to CMS 12)